LtECoD/CoFlow/README.md

 ## Usage

 ### Inference
 Note: Download the trained model weights from [here](https://doi.org/10.5281/zenodo.14842367), and extract them to the `checkpoint` directory.
+As a result, the `checkpoint` will includes four files:

+checkpoint \
+├── config.json \
+├── model-00001-of-00002.safetensors \
+├── model-00002-of-00002.safetensors \
+├── model.safetensors.index.json \
+└── version

 We prepare an notebook [example.ipynb](./example.ipynb) to display how to use CoFlow.
 It includes unconditional generation and conditional generation examples.